umcconnell/modal/README.md

 # modal

-A modal for the web
+A simple accessible drop-in modal.

 ## Table of Contents